stac-api-extensions/children/README.md

 This STAC API extension specifies an endpoint that returns a list of all children Catalogs and Collections that are referenced by the relation type `child` within a parent Catalog or Collection.
 For this, it contains a link with relation type `children` which points to an endpoint `**/children` relative to the location of the parent containing them.
-The parent Catalog or Collection can at any depth.
+The Catalog or Collection can be provided at any level of the STAC catalog hierarchy.
 The `**/children` endpoint returns *all* the Catalog and Collection objects referenced by these `child` links.

 The purpose is to provide a single resource from which clients can retrieve